Best daily deals

 Touch controls are customizable via Sony’s Headphone Connect app.

-Just like its over-ear sibling, you can enter a conversation at a moment’s notice without removing the earbuds.
+Like its over-ear sibling, you can enter a conversation immediately without removing the earbuds.
 Holding a finger over the left earbud decreases the volume and allows ambient noise through.
 It works, but I feel rude doing that rather than just removing an earbud.
 After all, the earbuds support automatic ear detection, something we’ve seen in the AirPods (3rd generation), Samsung Galaxy Buds Pro, and Beats Powerbeats Pro.
 This allows the proximity sensor in each earbud to detect insertion and removal, thereby playing and pausing music accordingly.
-I prefer this method over the Galaxy Buds’: you only need to remove one of the Sony earbuds to automatically pause playback whereas Samsung’s earbuds require you to remove both simultaneously.
+I prefer this method over the Galaxy Buds’: you only need to remove one of the Sony earbuds to automatically pause playback, whereas Samsung’s earbuds require you to remove both simultaneously.

 A picture of the Sony WF-1000XM3 earbuds in the palm of a left hand with a beige book and leather watch on a table in the background.

-The earbuds don’t offer any sweat resistance, which may be an issue for anyone living in a humid climate.
+The earbuds aren’t sweat-resistant, which may be an issue for anyone living in a humid climate.

 How do you control the Sony WF-1000XM3?